PaulWSM80/Odin/01-foundations/02-css-foundations/03-block-and-inline/README.md

-# The Odin Project - Foundations: Block And Inline
+# The Odin Project - Foundations: CSS Block And Inline

 ## Introduction